 Thanksgiving and Christmas with friends can be fun for people who don't have family, who are not close to their family, or who just want to try a different kind of Christmas for once.
 As with hosting or celebrating with siblings, it's important to plan ahead first, and communicate with your friends about their plans.

-Instead of partying at someone's house, you could take over part or all of a local restaurant - with their permission, of course.
+Instead of partying at someone's house, you could take over part or all of a local restaurant—with their permission, of course.
 Bring a tabletop decoration and gag gifts or games.
-Make sure you tip well, especially if the group is there a long time.
+Make sure you tip well, especially if the group is there for a long time.
 Make arrangements with your friends in advance as to how you'll be paying for the meal.

-Alternatively, you could form a little committee of friends to organize a celebration at your church or a local social center, or go caroling at each other's houses or at local institutions (like hospitals, nursing homes, or a homeless shelter.)
-For these institutions you could also collect and distribute cuddle toys, cook special food, or spend a day volunteering your services as a group.
+Alternatively, you could form a little committee of friends to organize a celebration at your church or a local social center, or go caroling at each other's houses or at local institutions (like hospitals, nursing homes, or homeless shelters.)
+For these institutions, you could also collect and distribute cuddle toys, cook special food, or spend a day volunteering your services as a group.